What is Surface Water Drainage? Find Out Where Yours Drains

 Surface water drainage handles rainwater, snowmelt, and other outdoor water that needs to drain away.
 It’s typically clean and doesn't contain harmful chemicals.

-Foul water drainage, on the other hand, deals with waste from sinks, toilets, and other household utilities.
-Foul water is often contaminated and must be treated before it can be safely released into the environment.
+Foul water drainage deals with waste from sinks, toilets, and other household utilities.
+It is often contaminated and must be treated before it can be safely released into the environment.

-If you’re having trouble with surface water drainage or need a detailed system map, contact Lanes Drainage Services.
+If you’re having trouble with surface water drainage or need a detailed system map, you can contact Lanes Drainage Services on 0800 526 488.